 Blockages at any point in your digestive tract can cause black, tarry, or bloody stools.

-Your doctor may schedule a colonoscopy to assess the condition of your colon.
-A colonoscopy is often performed under sedation.
+A colonoscopy is often performed while you’re under sedation.
 Your doctor will use a thin, flexible tube with a camera on the end to see the inside of your colon and look for the cause of your symptoms.

-Treatment of bloody or tarry stools varies according to the cause of the problem.
-According to the American Cancer Society, people that have hemorrhoids can ease the passage of stool and reduce bleeding by using stool softeners under a doctor’s direction (ACS).
-Sitz baths can also ease the pain of hemorrhoids and prevent bleeding.
+According to the American Cancer Society, people with cancer who have hemorrhoids can ease the passage of stool and reduce bleeding by using stool softeners under a doctor’s direction.
+Sitz baths can also ease pain from hemorrhoids and prevent bleeding.

-Vein abnormalities and blockages may require surgical repair if the bleeding does not stop on its own.
-If you have lost a lot of blood through your stool, you may be at risk for developing anemia.
+Vein abnormalities and blockages may require surgical repair if the bleeding doesn’t stop on its own.
+If you’ve lost a lot of blood through your stool, you may be at risk of developing anemia.
 You may need a blood transfusion to replenish your supply of red blood cells.

 Polyps on your colon that cause bloody stools can indicate precancerous conditions or cancer in some people.
 Your doctor will determine the appropriate treatment for these conditions.
-Removal of the polyps may be all that is needed in some cases.
-Others may require radiation therapy and chemotherapy if cancer is present.
+Removal of the polyps may be all that’s necessary in some cases.
+Other polyps may require radiation therapy and chemotherapy if cancer is present.

 You can help lessen the occurrence of black stools by drinking plenty of water and eating lots of fiber.
 Water and fiber help soften stool, which can ease the passage of stool from your body.
 Some foods that have fiber include: